-To check the valve on a cold engine, remove the valve box and blow into it: air should pass.
-If not, then the valve is faulty.
+To check the valve on a cold engine, remove the valve box and blow into it: air should pass through.
+If not, the valve is faulty.

-To check the valve on a warm engine, start the engine and let it run, idling, pinch the hose between the valve and the manifold.
+To check the valve on a warm engine, start the engine and let it run, while idling, pinch the hose between the valve and the manifold.
 The engine speed should not change.
-A change in the speed of the crankshaft indicates a jamming of the control plunger 2 (see photo) and the need to replace the valve.
+A change in the crankshaft speed indicates that the control plunger 2 is jammed (see photo) and that the valve needs to be replaced.

 To replace the valve, drain the coolant, disconnect the cooling system hoses and remove the valve.

-When installing a new valve, replace the seal.
+When installing a new valve, replace the sealing gasket.